fizalihsan/fizalihsan.github.io/source/technology/functionalprogramming.md

 	* A method is associated with a class or an object.
 A function is more general and is not associated with anything.
 	* Java only has methods and methods aren’t first-class in Java.
 You can’t pass a method as an argument to another method, return a method from a method, or assign a method as a value to a variable.
 * **Lambdas and Closures**
+	* A closure is a function that carries an implicit binding to all the variables referenced within it.
 * **Higher-order functions**
 	* Higher-order functions is a special term for functions that take other functions as arguments or return them as results.
 These are a powerful tool for building abstractions and composing behavior.
 * **Side-Effect-Free Functions**